Refined enumerations of alternating sign triangles: tables for and

 \section{tables for $w_l(S)$ and $w_l(M)$}

-The following two tables list the weight functions of all irreducible centred Catalan sets up to the reflection $S \mapsto \{-s:s\in S\}$ of size less than $6$ and the weight functions of irreducible Motzkin paths up to length $5$.
+The following two tables list the weight functions of all irreducible centred Catalan sets of size less than $6$ up to the reflection $S \mapsto \{-s:s\in S\}$, and the weight functions of all irreducible Motzkin paths up to length $5$.

 \end{appendix}